ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 The **ESA Project Results Repository (ESA PRR)** is a long-term storage service provided by ESA to persistently host results from ESA-funded projects.
 Once users have completed their work, they can upload their datasets and workflows to the PRR to ensure they remain accessible and preserved over time.
 While publishing to the PRR is optional, it is strongly recommended for long-term availability and compliance with FAIR principles.
 A detailed guide to this process is available in the [publication section](../Technical%20Documentation/Data/Contributing%20to%20the%20EarthCODE%20Catalog.md).

 The [**Open Science Catalog (OSC)**](https://opensciencedata.esa.int/catalog) is a public, web-based application that allows users to explore and access scientific datasets, workflows, and documentation produced through ESA-funded Earth Observation research.
 Researchers publish metadata describing their outputs to the EarthCODE catalog, and after review, this metadata is made discoverable through the OSC.
 The catalog uses  STAC to describe datasets and  OGC API - Records for workflows.
 Through this rich metadata on the Open Science Catalog, resources are made FAIR.
+Additionally, the open science catalog is integrated with the EarthCODE platforms and allows users to reproduce experiments (run workflows that produce products) that they find on the catalog.

 :::tip The Open Science Catalog only holds the metadata which points to the persistent storage repository with your dataset.
 :::